ayomide2021/Oil-Gas-Energy-Futures/README.md

 •	Data Storytelling and Communication

-# Objectives
-1. To evaluate the volatility of each commodity over the years
-2. To prepare a correlation matrix and heatmap of the commodities
-3. To visualise the price trend over time for each commodity

-# Data source
+# Data Source and Preparation
-The dataset used in this project was obtained from an online source on Kaggle.
-I downloaded the dataset in CSV format and subsequently imported it into Python using the Pandas library.
-The dataset was then subjected to a series of data cleaning, analysis, and visualization steps.
-The dataset comprises 8 columns for the combined data, whereas the individual data contains 6 columns.
-The following text describes the columns.
-It provides a detailed explanation of what information is contained in each column.
-Please note that any errors in spelling, grammar, or punctuation have been corrected.
-1. Date: Trading Days from 2000 to 2023.
-Format: YYYY-MM-DD.
-2. Open: Market's opening price for the day.
-3. High: Peak price during the trading window.
-4. Low: Lowest traded price during the day.
-5. Close: End of day(EOD) prices.
-6. Volume: The quantity of contracts traded during the trading period.
-7. Ticker: The unique market quotation symbol for the commodity.
-8. Commodity: Indicates the type of fuel to which the future contract is related, such as crude oil or natural gas.

-This process of data extraction and preparation forms the foundation for the subsequent data analysis and visualization steps in the project.
+The dataset, sourced from Kaggle, was imported into Python using the Pandas library.
+It contains data from 2000 to 2023 with columns for trading dates, opening and closing prices, daily high and low prices, trading volume, ticker symbols, and commodity types.
+The dataset was thoroughly cleaned, transformed, and prepared for analysis.

-# Data Transformation/Cleaning
+# Data Cleaning and Transformation
-Data cleaning and transformation were executed within a Jupyter Notebook using the Pandas library.
-To ensure the dataset's integrity, each column was meticulously inspected through a for-loop, confirming the absence of empty cells or errors.
-The dataset is clean with no missing or NaN value.
-The date data was converted to datetime format for more meaningful and accurate time-series analysis and visualization.
+Data cleaning was executed using the Pandas library in Jupyter Notebook.
+Key steps included:

+•	Inspecting each column for empty cells or errors

+•	Converting date data to datetime format for accurate time-series analysis

-# Preliminary data exploration
+# Preliminary Data Exploration
-As part of the project, I conducted an initial Exploratory Data Analysis (EDA) and utilized statistical data visualization techniques to gain insights from the dataset.
-The key steps in this phase included: histogram distribution of commodities over time, trading volume of commodities over time, price trend and box plot distributions.
-By conducting this initial EDA and employing these statistical data visualization methods, I aimed to uncover significant patterns, anomalies and insights within the dataset.
+Exploratory Data Analysis (EDA) involved:

+•	Histogram distributions of commodities over time

+•	Trading volumes over time

+•	Price trend analysis and box plot distributions

 # Data Modelling
-A new column was created for the daily price per cent change over time for all commodities.
-This new column is particularly useful for the visualization of changes in daily price trends over time.
+A new column was created for the daily price percentage change over time for all commodities, facilitating visualization of price trends.
+# Analysis Techniques
+•	Histogram and line plots for visual analysis

+•	Correlation matrix and heatmap for visualizing pairwise correlations between commodities

 # Analysis